 In real life, love and relationships are incredibly complicated.
 The ideal relationship image often is not aligned with the kind of relationship that makes the most sense for their dynamic foundation.
 In fact, many people carry such idealized fantasies of love that they end up defeating a relationship before it even starts.
 In many cases, what people seek becomes a glaring version of perfectionism — an asymptotic wish that in reality never ends up touching the point of desire.
 Coming up short of the fantasy can leave the feeling that the relationship isn’t good enough or right for you, or that you have failed in relationships because you haven’t reached the image.

-I have worked with many individuals (and also couples) who endure patterns of struggles in their relationships, whether it’s difficulty with feeling fulfilled, sustaining or starting into relationships, or otherwise.
+I have worked with many people who endure patterns of struggles in their relationships, whether it’s difficulty with feeling fulfilled, creating intimacy, sustaining or starting into relationships, or otherwise.
 While couples can struggle for various reasons, often based on present factors combined with the impact of their personal histories, many struggle because their expectations of loving relationships don’t align with their relationship dynamic foundation.

 The “honeymoon phase” of a relationship is arguably the most vulnerable that two people can allow themselves to be together.
 This period of time is when they allow themselves completely out of their personal comfort zones, the emotions are raw, and the grass is the most green and pure (as you haven’t yet experienced each other’s relational dynamic comfort zones).
 This is an almost impossible (if not fully impossible) state of being to maintain without an eventual shift into both of your own familiar dynamics.